markolalovic/ppg-vitals/README.md

 # ppg-vitals

-Vital signs monitor based on PPG signal caputred by smartphone camera
+Vital signs monitor based on PPG signal captured by smartphone camera

 Designed to demonstrate that a smart phone camera can be used to estimate several cardiovascular metrics: